 Yes, gum recontouring is a safe procedure.
 Performed by an experienced cosmetic dentist like Dr. Marshall, only unnecessary tissue will be removed.
 Because this tissue is excessive and provides no functional benefit, there will be no harm to your teeth or necessary gum tissue.

 Treating Gum Disease

 If gum disease has spread through your mouth, the soft tissue laser we use for cosmetic gum recontouring can also be used to clean the gums and remove bacteria.
 The laser works by breaking the molecular bonds in gum tissue, vaporizing the tissue instantly.
 At the same time, it seals the remaining tissue, reducing any chance of bleeding or infection.

 The ravages of gum disease can be difficult to repair because once the process starts, it forms a vicious circle.
 Neglect of dental hygiene allows bacteria to increase in numbers, the increased number of bacteria creates more decay, which creates more space for them to spread, which creates yet more decay … and so on.
 The process tends to accelerate.
-Excellent dental hygiene is the best way to prevent gum disease from beginning.
+Excellent dental hygiene is the best way to prevent gum disease from the beginning.